HaolinTang/CMSC516-Advanced-Natural-Language-Processing/README.md

 ## Data
 The IMDB movie reveiws dataset (See [IMDB dataset](https://www.kaggle.com/code/lakshmi25npathi/sentiment-analysis-of-imdb-movie-reviews/data)) consists of 50,000 movie reviews.
+25,000 reviews are positive and 25,000 reviews are negative.
 This dataset is split into 80% training and 20% testing.
 The tweets mentioning a specific movie are collected using the Twitter API Framework (See [twitter_api_framework.ipynb](https://github.com/HaolinTang/CMSC516-Advanced-Natural-Language-Processing/blob/main/twitter_api_framework.ipynb)) for validation.

 For data preprocessing, we remove HTLM tags, special characters and stopwords using NLTK library.
 We also convert the texts to lower case and conduct stemming.